chpill/chpill.github.io/en/posts/rapid-feedback-webdev-with-closeables-and-reitit.md

-To dig a little deeper, this works because when clojure functions are evaluated (which specifically means "compiled" by the Clojure compiler here), a distinction is made between symbols referencing functions defined as global [vars][7] and others in the lexical scope.
+To dig a little deeper, this works because when clojure functions are evaluated (which specifically means "compiled" by the Clojure compiler here), a distinction is made between symbols referencing global [vars][7] and others in the lexical scope.

-We can observe this difference when the value of function is captured in the closure of another.
-Let's add an example to our `deeply-nested` namespace:
+We can observe this difference when the value of a function is captured in the closure of another.
+Let's add an example to the `deeply-nested` namespace:

 ```clj
 (ns demo-closeable.deeply-nested)